Exabyte-io/icet/CONTRIBUTING.md

   smaller ones, each with their own user story.
-* Once the issue is ready for development, the product owner and *only* the product owner (or a person appointed by the product owner) can move the issue to the 'todo' column.
+* Once the issue is ready for development, the product owner and *only* the product owner (or a person appointed by the product owner) can move the issue to the `To Do` column.
 The product owner may choose to assign the issue to a developer or let it be up for grasp for anyone interested.

 __Development phase:__

 As a developer:
 * If the issue is not already assigned to you, assign it to yourself.
-Move the issue to the 'doing' column.
+Move the issue to the `Doing` column.
 * Create a branch from the issue via the GitLab interface.
 Ensure that other people can see from the issue which branch you are working on.
 * Once the work on the issue has been completed *first* clean up your code and